Real Ale

 Address: 97 Higher Walton Road, Walton-le-Dale

-The Victoria Hotel was an Edwardian public house, built in the early 1900s on the site of detached residential property, demolished to make way for the development.
+The Victoria Hotel was an Edwardian public house, built in the early 1900s on the previous site of a detached residential property, demolished to make way for the development.
 It first appears on the 1909 OS map below and the 1911 census that followed a couple of years later.

 1909 OS Map